Book Bloggers Holiday Card Exchange 2014

 4. Since it’s a book-lovers’ card exchange you have to include something book-related in your card.
 Some ideas:

 - Write about a book you’ve read recently.

 - Give a few book recommendations to your partner.

 - Something else book-related that you think up yourself.

-5. Since this is a book blogger holiday card exchange, you need to be a blogger who blogs at least sometimes about books to participate.
+5. Since this is a book blogger holiday card exchange, to participate, you need to be a blogger who blogs at least sometimes about books.